dzzie/humidor.net/readme.md

 These will be saved to the database and displayed in the report.
 Power resets will also be recorded to the database.

+If using the autowater feature you will additionally need a parastolic pump, and a motor driver board, this feature is still in testing.

 I already have the web backend setup for multiple users.
 If you dont have a public webserver and would like to use mine just send me an email and a picture of your humidor.
 I will set you up with a clientID and api key you